aidantr/fuzzy-gfe/README.md

 The bash file runall.sh runs all the necessary Matlab files in order to reproduce the tables and figures in the paper.

-## File structure
+## Repository structure

-- data/raw: contains raw data files
+- /data/raw: contains raw data files
-- data/clean: contains intermediate results
+- /data/clean: contains intermediate results
-- code/:
-  - code/functions: Matlab functions needed to implement our estimator
+- /code: the folder /code/functions contains the Matlab functions needed to implement our estimator and the other files produce all tables and figures
-  - code/fig1
-  - code/fig2
-  - code/table1
-- output: stores outputs for all tables and figures in the main text and appendix
+- /output: stores outputs for all tables and figures in the main text and appendix

+## Parallelization